‘Outlander’ Season 3 Will Have Hot Sex, Promises Caitriona Balfe

 “Of course, there will be a reunion.
 Which I think is really beautiful and it’s been filmed really beautifully.
 It’s very interesting, it’s like, how do two people come together after not seeing each other for 20 years, after both believing each other have died, and how do you build something real again?”

-As Inquisitr previously reported, the Outlander Season 3 cast in crew began filming in Cape Town, South Africa, this week.
+As Inquisitr previously reported, the Outlander Season 3 cast and crew began filming in Cape Town, South Africa, this week.
 The area will fill in for Jamaica, which is the place Jamie and Claire embark on a major adventure in Voyager, book three in the Outlander series, after they reunite.
 We’ll have to wait and see if there are sex scenes in the Jamaica-based episodes, but given Balfe’s reassurances, the forecast is looking steamy for Jamie and Claire in Outlander Season 3.

 Outlander Season 3 returns to Starz in September.